kaczla/list-lm/data/readme/model_links.md

 - [t5-experiments](https://github.com/yurakuratov/t5-experiments) - Tools and scripts for experimenting with Transformers: Bert, T5.
 - [t5x](https://github.com/google-research/t5x) - T5X is a modular, composable, research-friendly framework for high-performance, configurable, self-service training, evaluation, and inference of sequence models (starting with language) at many scales.
 - [tasknet](https://github.com/sileod/tasknet) - Integration of HuggingFace Datasets with HuggingFace Trainer, and multitasking.
+- [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) - TensorRT-LLM provides users with an easy-to-use Python API to define Large Language Models (LLMs) and build TensorRT engines that contain state-of-the-art optimizations to perform inference efficiently on NVIDIA GPUs.
 - [TigerLab](https://github.com/tigerlab-ai/tiger) - Tiger toolkit (TigerRag, TigerTune, TigerDA, TigerArmor) as an open-source resource for developers to create AI models and language applications tailored to their specific needs.
 - [TorchScale](https://github.com/microsoft/torchscale) - TorchScale is a PyTorch library that allows researchers and developers to scale up Transformers efficiently and effectively.
 It has the implementation of fundamental research to improve modeling generality and capability, as well as training stability and efficiency of scaling Transformers.
 - [Trankit](https://github.com/nlp-uoregon/trankit) - A Light-Weight Transformer-based Python Toolkit for Multilingual Natural Language Processing